vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 ```
 pip install pymongo langchain openai tiktoken azure-storage-blob pdf2image tabulate unstructured[pdf]
 ```
-Note: Find attached a iPyhton notebook (cosmosdbLLMSearch-Contoso-employee-HandBook.ipynb) that you can use to execute the below code ,create and test the RAG process.
+Note: Find attached a iPyhton notebook (cosmosdbLLMSearch-Contoso-employee-HandBook.ipynb) that you can use to create vectorr index and test the RAG process.

 ### Loading data from storage account and split it into smaller chunks:

-Place the pdf documents from "doc" folder in Azure Storage Account container
+Copy the PDF documents from "data" folder in this repository to a Azure Storage Account container

 ![Source File](source-files.png)

-Execute the following code that usage of LangChain's document loaders and text splitter modules to load PDF documents, split it into smaller chunks and store the result in a 'documents' object.
+Execute the following code that uses Lang Chain's document loaders and text splitter modules to load PDF documents, split it into smaller chunks and store the result in a 'documents' object.

 - `conn_str`: This is the connect string of the storage account ot ADLS where your pdf files are placed".
 - `container`: This is the name of the storage account or ADLS container name where your pdf files are placed".